Navigation

 Dieses Diplom wird vom Distrikt Berlin im Deutschen Amateur-Radio-Club e.V. herausgegeben.
 Für diese Auszeichnung zählen alle Kontakte mit Berliner Stationen ab dem 03.10.1990.
 Das Diplom kann von allen lizenzierten Funkamateuren und SWLs beantragt werden, die 100 Punkte durch Kontakte mit Stationen aus mindestens 20 DARC- und VFDB-Ortsverbänden in Berlin erarbeitet haben.
 DX-Stationen außerhalb Europas benötigen 50 Punkte.
 Jede Verbindung zählt ein Punkt, Clubstationen zwei Punkte.
 Jede Station kann nur einmal gewertet werden.
 Es gibt keine Band- oder Betriebsartenbeschränkung.
 Als Joker mit drei Punkten können Funkverbindungen mit Stationen in Städten gewertet werden, die ebenfalls "Berlin" heißen.

 Das Diplom ist als "Wende-Diplom" auch zweiseitig bedruckt.
-Auf der einen Seite ist das Brandenburger Tor bei Nacht und auf der anderen Seite die Wappen aller Berliner Stadtteile abgebildet.
+Auf der einen Seite ist das Brandenburger Tor bei Nacht und auf der anderen Seite die Wappen aller Berliner Stadtteile sowie vier historische Berliner Wappen abgebildet.

-Beide Seiten mit dem Diplom-Text, eine Seite deutsch, eine Seite englisch.
+Beide Seiten sind mit dem Diplom-Text versehen, eine Seite deutsch, eine Seite englisch.
 Das Diplom hat das Format 32 × 22,5 cm und wurde auf der DARC-Hauptversammlung im Mai 1991 anerkannt.

 Berlin - Award